zyxw59/conlang_fmt/README.md

   The line will not be considered a part of the gloss.
   `nosplit` lines cannot come in between regular gloss lines -- they must all come at the beginning and/or the end of the gloss.
-- `class`: The CSS classes to apply to this line.

 ### Inline elements